geckoflume/FoodIST/README.md

 - List and map of all dining options (cafeterias, canteens and bars) of IST
 - Filter cafeterias by campus
-- Campus autoselection based on device location
+- Campus auto-selection based on device location
 - Cafeteria details: name, opening hours, map, estimated walk time and itinerary
 - Ability to add, remove dishes and to fetch menus from the server
 - Ability to add pictures to dishes (compressed before being sent)
 - User status selection and cafeterias/opening times displayed accordingly
 - Dark theme compatible
-- Localization in English, French and Portuguese, Google translations for user provided data
+- Localization in English, French and Portuguese, Google translations for user-provided data
+- Dual LRU cache system, in ram and on disk with preload if the device gets connected to wifi
 - Dish, cafeteria sharing

 ## TODO